Rev. (TV series): Production

 Six episodes were produced for the first series by Big Talk Productions for BBC Two.
 The show was created by Tom Hollander and James Wood.
 The church scenes were filmed at St Leonard's in Shoreditch, east London.
 The BBC Two comedy was renewed by the BBC in September 2010 and filming began again in the middle of 2011, with the second series of seven episodes premiering in November 2011.
 In August 2012, the show was renewed for a third series of six episodes, which aired in 2014.

-Richard Coles, a Church of England priest and former member of the pop group the Communards, was one of several priests, including Rev. Kevin Sculley of St Matthew's, Bethnal Green, who advised the show's writers.
+Richard Coles, a Church of England priest and former member of the pop group the Communards, was one of several priests, including the Revv Kevin Sculley, Matthew Catterick, Philip North, Melanie Toogood and Andrew Wickens who advised the show's writers.
 Coles has been cited as an inspiration for the Adam Smallbone character.